Modifying the Asynchronous Jacobi Method for Data Corruption Resilience: Numerical Results

 \subsubsection{Natural Data Corruption}

-Our first scenario introduces transient bit flips to computed data, similar to the experiments performed by Antz et al. in \cite{anzt_2015}.
-We aim to assess the impact of the probability \(p\) of a bit flip on the performance and convergence of ASJ-R compared to traditional ASJ.
-As discussed in Section \ref{sec:natural-corruption}, corruption is applied at each iteration and on every agent with probability \(p\) to all broadcasted data.
-The elements of $\vec{x}_i^\kappa$ are stored as \textsc{ieee} 754 double floating point numbers whereas the values of $\tilde{s}_i$ are stored as signed integers.
-If a given data value is chosen to be corrupted, a random index out of its $64$ bit or $32$ bit representation is chosen to be flipped.
-For our first experiment, we allow bit flips in any of the \(64\) bits of the double and any \(32\) bits of the integer.
-Figure \ref{fig:results:bitflip-probabilities} shows the performance of ASJ-R with a range of bit flip probabilities.
-Even when an extremely high number of bit flips occur, e.g. 4\% of broadcasted data are corrupted at each iteration, the ASJ-R algorithm still converges and does so around twice the time of the algorithm absent corruption.
-The delay introduced by the ASJ-R algorithm only moderately affects the scaling with respect to the frequency of bit flips.
-Note that for all tested probabilities, the error remains stagnant for a fixed period before rapidly converging.
-This stagnation period represents the time needed for the shortest path length estimates $\tilde{s}_i$ to increase to a value where the rejection criterion is strict enough for the corruption.
-Once there is sufficient rejection of data corruption, convergence behavior is restored.
+Our first investigation introduces bit flips to communicated data, similar to the studies performed by Anzt et al. in \cite{anzt_2015}.
+We aim to assess the impact of the probability $p$ of a bit flip on the convergence of both ASJ and ASJ-R. As discussed in Section \ref{sec:natural-corruption}, corruption is applied at each iteration and on every agent with probability $p$ to all communicated data.
+The elements of $\vec{x}_i^\kappa$ in both ASJ and ASJ-R are stored as \textsc{ieee} 754 double floating point numbers, whereas the values of the approximate shortest path length $\tilde{s}_i(t)$ in ASJ-R are stored as signed integers.
+If a given double floating point value is chosen to be corrupted, a bit index out of a given subset of its $64$ bit representation is randomly chosen to be flipped.
+If a given signed integer value is chosen to be corrupted, a bit index out of any of its $32$ bit representation is randomly chosen to be flipped.